Denver Extradition Attorney

 While states like Colorado are sovereign, we do have a relationship with other states to ensure that each of our laws are complied with and that offenders of these laws can't go into hiding across a state border.
 C.R.S.
 16-19-104 details the demand (Extradition) one state makes to another state for the return of a fugitive under an agreement between member states to the Uniform Criminal Extradition Act.

-When a wanted person is found in Denver, Jefferson, Douglas, Arapahoe, or Adams County, they can be arrested for extradition or to extradite under the foreign state's warrant, which is usually found in the NCIC (National Crime Information Center) computers.
+When a wanted person is found in Denver or Jefferson County, they are called a fugitive from justice.
+They can be arrested for extradition or to extradite under the foreign state's warrant, which is usually found in the NCIC (National Crime Information Center) computers.
 Generally, foreign states only seek to extradite on more serious felonies like Homicide (Murder) and Sexual Assault.
 Next, the foreign state must demand the production of the wanted person in writing verified by the governor of the foreign state.

-Once Colorado receives the proper written demand, it is the duty of the Colorado governor to have the wanted person arrested and delivered to the governor of the foreign state.
+Once Adams or Arapahoe County receives the proper written demand, it is the duty of the Colorado governor to have the wanted person arrested and delivered to the governor of the foreign state.
 The Colorado governor will then execute a Governor's Warrant commanding the arrest of the person wanted by the foreign jurisdiction, and this will cause the arrest of the wanted person if they are not already in custody.